 What is Azure Private Link?
 (Preview)

-Azure Private Link enables you to access Azure PaaS Services (for example, Azure Storage and SQL Database) and Azure hosted customer/partner services over a Private Endpoint in your virtual network.
+Azure Private Link enables you to access Azure PaaS Services (for example, Azure Storage, Azure Cosmos DB, and SQL Database) and Azure hosted customer/partner services over a Private Endpoint in your virtual network.
 Traffic between your virtual network and the service traverses over the Microsoft backbone network, eliminating exposure from the public Internet.
 You can also create your own Private Link Service in your virtual network (VNet) and deliver it privately to your customers.
 The setup and consumption experience using Azure Private Link is consistent across Azure PaaS, customer-owned, and shared partner services.

 Azure Private Link provides the following benefits:

 Privately access services on the Azure platform: Connect your virtual network to services running in Azure privately without needing a public IP address at the source or destination.
 Service providers can render their services privately in their own virtual network and consumers can access those services privately in their local virtual network.
 The Private Link platform will handle the connectivity between the consumer and services over the Azure backbone network.

 On-premises and peered networks: Access services running in Azure from on-premises over ExpressRoute private peering/VPN tunnels (from on-premises) and peered virtual networks using private endpoints.
 There is no need to set up public peering or traverse the internet to reach the service.
 This ability provides a secure way to migrate workloads to Azure.

 Protection against data exfiltration: With Azure Private Link, the private endpoint in the VNet is mapped to a specific instance of the customer's PaaS resource as opposed to the entire service.
 Using the private endpoint consumers can only connect to the specific resource and not to any other resource in the service.
 This in built mechanism provides protection against data exfiltration risks.